PublicSpeakingDB/psdb/README.md

           <br>VUE_APP_ROOT_API2=yourMistralAPIKeyCode
           <br>VUE_APP_ROOT_API3=yourDeepGramAPIKeyCode<br>
           <p>
             <strong>Do not edit the key names</strong>--copy them verbatim.
 For the value, copy and paste                  your Mistral and DeepGram API keys from the steps above.
-In the case that you                 are not using DeepGram, you can leave the value blank for VUE_APP_ROOT_API3.
+In the case that you                 are not using DeepGram, you can enter placeHolder as the VUE_APP_ROOT_API3 value.
           </p>
         </li>
       </ul>